Yiming992/Test-Linking-Segments-Text-Localization/README.md

 + Download VGG16 pretrained on synthtext directly from (https://pan.baidu.com/s/1nvuWqlr)
 + Finetune on ICADR_15 data using settings in (https://github.com/bgshih/seglink/blob/master/exp/sgd/finetune_ic15.json)

-Personally I went with Route II to save time and computational resources for now
+Personally I found both routes would result in similar final results.
+Thus if time and computing resource is of concern, I would recommend Route II

 ### Step IV: Train and evaluate the model